 - All heartbeat resources stop.

 - All monitor resources stop.

 - Groups or group resources are disabled (cannot be started, stopped, or moved).

+- The cluster status cannot be displayed or operated by Cluster WebUI or the clpstat command.

 - The following commands cannot be used:

+- clpstat

 - clpcl command options other than --resume

 - clpdown

 - clpstdn

 - clpgrp

 - clptoratio

 - clpmonctrl (except for the -c and -v options)

-- clprsc

-- clpcpufreq
+- clprsc - clpcpufreq